dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 Uninitialized variables have an initial value of `null`.
 Even variables with numeric types are initially null, because numbers—like everything else in Dart—are objects.

+{% comment %}
+TODO #2950: Cover `?` earlier.
+21 out of 958 excerpts were updated in the migration of examples to null safety.
+This is the first one, and the first occurrence of `?`.
+{% endcomment %}

 <?code-excerpt "../null_safety_examples/misc/test/language_tour/variables_test.dart (var-null-init)"?>
 ```dart